Mental Health Is Physical Too: Why We Look at Labs First

 If you are ready to move forward, we are offering a New Patient Consult for $199 with our family medicine nurse practitioner.
 This visit includes an in-clinic lab draw and a comprehensive review of results, with most labs returning in about 24 hours.

 Instead of waiting weeks or guessing next steps, you leave with clear data, context, and a plan tailored to your mental health and overall wellness goals.
+This is a practical, grounded way to start the year with direction.

 Comments